-Richard Brixel is a Swedish sculptor working worldwide, born in Stockholm 1943 and living on Brixelgården.
+Richard Brixel (1943 – 2019) was a Swedish sculptor working worldwide, born in Stockholm and living on Brixelgården.

-He makes exhibitions, installations, events, his sculptures are cast in bronze or mixed media.
-He also works with paintings, drawings and lithographs.
+He made exhibitions, installations, events, his sculptures are cast in bronze or mixed media.
+He also worked with paintings, drawings and lithographs.

 The sculptures are from very small to larger than life size bronzes often placed on public areas in many countries around the world.

 Apart from life his training was at the Stockholm University of Art, where he earned a Master of Fine Arts MAF, he also studied at the Royal Institute of Art and at the Philosophical, Art History and Law Faculties at the University of Stockholm.